quannghiem756/MovieTicketBookingSystemm/conductor/tracks/metadata_expansion_20251230/plan.md

 ## Phase 1: Preparation and Testing Setup
 - [x] Task: Analyze current metadata extraction in `movie_vector_service.py` 8598778
 - [x] Task: Create a new test file `vector_service/tests/test_metadata_expansion.py` to verify the presence of new fields in search results.
 8598778
-- [~] Task: Conductor - User Manual Verification 'Preparation and Testing Setup' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Preparation and Testing Setup' (Protocol in workflow.md) c7c5769

 ## Phase 2: Implementation (TDD)
 - [ ] Task: **Red Phase:** Run the new tests and confirm they fail because fields are missing.